patinkaew/dijet/README.txt

 (To-do: Downdload Summer23 and ReReco samples.
 Not yet done for ZeroBias at least) (To-do: QG SFs and response)

+// v39.
+Fixed an issue with Summer23 MC input files which caused gaps in the HT histogram
+// v38.
+Added option for PU reweighting
+// v37.
+Added Summer23 MC samples
 // v36.
 Changed output file structure.
 Luminosity per trigger histogram (h_lumivstrpu) added
 // v35b.
 Turned off jet smearing.
 For 19Dec reco added a separation in JEC for 2023C.
 // v35.
 Added new L2L3Residuals along with L2Residuals.
 Fixed Flag_ filter introduced in v33